-VI.A.1.a).(2).(a)

-Residents, fellows, faculty members, and other clinical staff members must:
+VI.A.1.a).(2).(a)Residents, fellows, faculty members, and other

-VI.A.1.a).(2).(a).(i)

-know their responsibilities in reporting patient safety events and unsafe conditions at the clinical site, including how to report such events; and, (Core)
+clinical staff members must:VI.A.1.a).(2).(a).(i)know their responsibilities in reporting

+patient safety events and unsafe

+conditions at the clinical site, including

+how to report such events; and, (Core)
-VI.A.1.a).(2).(a).(ii)

-be provided with summary information of their institution's patient safety reports.
-(Core)

-VI.A.1.a).(2).(b)

-Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety and quality improvement activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions.
-(Core)
+VI.A.1.a).(2).(a).(ii) be provided with summary information of their institution's patient safety reports. ^(Core) VI.A.1.a).(2).(b) Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety and quality improvement activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions. ^(Core) VI.A.1.a).(3) Quality Metrics Access to data is essential to prioritizing activities for care improvement and evaluating success of improvement efforts.
+VI.A.1.a).(3).(a) Fellows and faculty members must receive data on quality metrics and benchmarks related to their patient populations. ^(Core) VI.A.2.
+Supervision and Accountability VI.A.2.a) Although the attending physician is ultimately responsible for the care of the patient, every physician shares in the responsibility and accountability for their efforts in the provision of care.

-VI.A.1.a).(3)

-Quality Metrics

-Access to data is essential to prioritizing activities for care improvement and evaluating success of improvement efforts.

-VI.A.1.a).(3).(a)

-Fellows and faculty members must receive data on quality metrics and benchmarks related to their patient populations.
-(Core)

-VI.A.2.

-Supervision and Accountability

-VI.A.2.a)

-Although the attending physician is ultimately responsible for the care of the patient, every physician shares in the responsibility and accountability for their efforts in the provision of care.
 Effective programs, in partnership with their Sponsoring Institutions, define, widely communicate, and monitor a structured chain of responsibility and accountability as it relates to the supervision of all patient care.
 Supervision in the setting of graduate medical education provides safe and effective care to patients; ensures each fellow's development of the skills, knowledge, and attitudes required to enter the unsupervised practice of medicine; and establishes a foundation for continued professional growth.

-VI.A.2.a).(1)

-Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care.
-(Core)
+VI.A.2.a).(1) Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care. ^(Core) VI.A.2.a).(1).(a) This information must be available to fellows, faculty members, other members of the health care team, and patients. ^(Core) ntent: Each patient will have an identifiable and appropriately

-VI.A.2.a).(1).(a)

-This information must be available to fellows. faculty members, other members of the health care team, and patients.
-(Core)

 Background and Intent: Each patient will have an identifiable and appropriately credentialed and privileged attending physician (or licensed independent practitioner as specified by the applicable Review Committee) who is responsible and accountable for the patient's care.

-VI.A.2.a).(2)

-The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
-Supervision may be exercised through a variety of methods, as appropriate to the situation.
-(Core)

 Background and Intent: Appropriate supervision is essential for patient safety and high-quality teaching.
 Supervision is also contextual.
 There is tremendous diversity of fellow-patient interactions, training locations, and fellow skills and abilities, even at the same level of the educational program.
 The degree of supervision is expected to evolve progressively as a fellow gains more experience, even with the same patient condition or procedure.
 The level of supervision for each fellow is commensurate with that fellow's level of independence in practice; this level of supervision may be enhanced based on factors such as patient safety, complexity, acuity, urgency, risk of serious safety events, or other pertinent variables.